-Touch the Loudness Meter button on the Loudness Menu screen to reach the Loudness Meter Screen.
+Touch the Loudness Meter button to reach the Loudness Meter Screen.
 The Loudness Meter Screen is a more detailed view of the Loudness Measurement.
-It is displayed along with the channel meter screens and is shown in Figure 2-13.
+It is displayed along with the channel meter screen.
+Touching the Loudness Menu button followed by the Loudness Meter button proceeds to the Loudness Meter Screen, as shown in Figure 2-26.